jlweb-rsf/code-challenge/README.md

 - I have set a [workflow](./.github/workflows/destroy.yml) in order to destroy the created resources which would be run mannually.

 ##### Checking The Apache Service periodically

-- There is a [workflow](./.github/workflows/check.yml) to check the Apache service is up and running, every 15 minutes.
+ 1- There is a [workflow](./.github/workflows/check.yml) to check the Apache service is up and running, every 15 minutes.
 It uses a simple ansible ad-hoc command to SSH to the server and ensure httpd service is running as expected.

+ 2- Direcotry [monitor](./TASK1/monitor/) contains a simple application written in Go to check the server availability and notify based on its [configurations](./TASK1/monitor/configs/default.json).
+You Just need to update the IP address and Slack tokens in config file and simply build the Dockerfile by running `docker-compose build` and `docker-compose up`